 2. The Capital City of Brazil is Brasilia

-Here’s one for a pub quiz evening: What is the capital city of Brazil?
+Here’s one for a pub quiz evening: What is the capital of Brazil?
 You would be wrong if you guessed Rio de Janeiro or São Paulo.
-The capital city of Brazil is actually Brasilia.
-It’s the third-largest city in Brazil and was built in the 1950s.
-Brasília was specifically built to serve as the capital of Brazil.
+The democratic federal republic capital is actually Brasilia.

 3. Brazil has had Three Capital Cities Throughout its History